 Current members of RCI:

-Paul S. Rowe, PhD (co-director), Professor of Political and International Studies
+- Paul S. Rowe, PhD (Director), Professor of Political and International Studies

-Janet Epp-Buckingham, LLD (co-director), Professor of Political Studies and History
+- Janet Epp-Buckingham, LLD, Professor Emerita of Political Studies and History

 Religion has played a central role in Canadian life since its origins.
 First Nations described the essential sacredness of the Canadian landscape.
 Canada’s first French Catholic and English Protestant settler communities established a working compromise to live together with mutual respect.
 Later arrivals from Europe, Africa, the Middle East, and Asia contributed to the diversity of this nation’s religious heritage.
 Today, religion in Canada reflects the complexities of religion worldwide.